AlicornLunaa/space_game_2/README.md

 6. Start scene

 ### Refactor
-1. Error in universe calculations caused by sphere of influence not being correct on initialization
-2. Add new render system for when on a planet
+1. Add new render system for when on a planet
-3. Rework camera system
+2. Rework camera system
-4. Fix scaling
+3. Fix scaling